Fennel and its seeds offer many health benefits and contain components that may provide antioxidant, anti-inflammatory, and antibacterial effects.

 Anethole, a major component of fennel essential oil, may be behind the appetite-suppressing qualities of the plant.

 That said, another study in 47 women found that those who supplemented with 300 mg of fennel extract daily for 12 weeks gained a small amount of weight, compared to a placebo group.
-The also did not experience reduced appetite ().
+They also did not experience reduced appetite (

 Eating fennel and its seeds may benefit heart health in a number of ways, as they’re packed with fiber — a nutrient shown to reduce certain heart disease risk factors like high cholesterol.

-A 1-cup (87-grams) serving of raw fennel bulb packs in 3 grams of fiber — 11% of the Reference Daily Intake (RDI).
+A 1-cup (87-grams) serving of raw fennel bulb packs 3 grams of fiber — 11% of the Daily Reference Value (DRV).

 Diets high in fiber have been linked to a reduced risk of heart disease.
 A review of 22 studies associated a greater dietary fiber intake with a lower risk of heart disease.
-With every additional 7 grams per day of fiber, heart disease risk was reduced by 9% ().
+For every additional 7 grams of fiber consumed per day, heart disease risk decreased by 9% (

 The wide array of powerful plant compounds in fennel may help protect against chronic diseases, including certain cancers.

-For example, anethole — one of the main active compounds in fennel seeds — has been found to have cancer-fighting properties.
+For example, anethole — one of the main active compounds in fennel seeds — has been found to exhibit cancer-fighting properties.

-One test-tube study showed that anethole effectively suppressed cell growth and induced apoptosis, which is programmed cellular death, in human breast cancer cells ().
+One test-tube study showed that anethole suppressed cell growth and induced apoptosis, or programmed cell death, in human breast cancer cells (

-Animal studies have also demonstrated that extract from the seeds may protect against breast and liver cancer ().
+Animal studies also suggest that extract from the seeds may protect against breast and liver cancer (

 Although these results are promising, human studies are needed before fennel or its extract can be recommended as an alternative treatment for cancer.